 Connective Cities seeks to establish a network of urban practitioners to foster exchange and learning from practical experiences.
 The membership will comprise individuals and institutions from the local governments, local government associations, policy makers, private sector, non-state actors and the academia.
+Connective Cities will:

 Through the network, members will:

 Good urban governance, integrated urban development, local economic development and municipal services are the focal thematic areas for Connective Cities and the framework within which the network members will engage.